andypols/kibaba-browser-performance-test/README.md

 # kibaba-browser-performance-test

-Experiment to use elastic beats to monitor chrome browser performance
+Experiment to use elastic beats to monitor chrome browser performance.

-Using:
+Contains a dockerised version of Kibana `7.7.0` and a chrome browser extension to extract cpu, memory and network performance that sends the data to Kibana.

 | Name                                                    | Version       |
 | ------------------------------------------------------- | ------------- |